SionBayliss/MHO_analysis/README.md

 ```

-Compare pass and fail reads seperately to the final MHO_001 assembly.
+Compare pass and fail reads separately to the final MHO_001 assembly.

 ```